Tourist Information and Footbath

 Ryuanji Temple

 Ryuanji Temple was established by En-No-Gyoja who was a legendary magician in the year 658.
 Benzaiten, a goddess, helped him to be enlightened by doing meditation under the Minoh Falls.
 He worshipped Benzaiten in the Ryuanji Temple in appreciation of her.
 It was destroyed by a fire in the 16th century and was then rebuilt.
+It is also known as the birthplace for what is now known to us as the lottery throughout Japan.

 Access: 15 min walk from Minoh Station